RWD team dynamics: Process analysis, recommendations for role-based orientation

-Role: Visual designer & information architect, RWD guinea pig, documentarian, and SME/trainer
+Role: Visual designer and information architect, RWD guinea pig, documentarian, and SME/trainer

-Problem: Some processes are tedious and change over time, so I initially began creating reference for myself.
-Though I shared with my team, I often found myself handling urgent tasks for others, or repeating demonstrations for other teams.
+Many processes are tedious and change over time, so I initially began creating reference for myself.
+Though I shared with my team, I often found myself handling urgent tasks for others, or repeating demonstrations for other teams and I became a bottleneck.

 Solution: As I moved through our new RWD design and implementation processes, I began documenting and maintaining explanatory process reference guides, including two videos for training new teams.